whellcome/CSdev/Fitness/IntensivFitness/README.md

 # IntensivFitness
 Training project creating an application for a fitness center.
-Implementation according to MVC concept.
+* Implementation according to MVC concept.
-+Documentation
+* Documentation